 I remember that some jocks did wear these shoes (which did come in both

-low-tops and high-tops) in high school, preferring them
+low-tops and high-tops) in high school, preferring them to the nearly omnipresent Chuck.

 a clone they called the Coach.
 Look here for a detail